 regex – Is the regular expression for the URL from where you wish to redirect

-URL – Is the destination URL where you wish to redirect.
+URL – This is the destination URL where you wish to redirect.

 [flag] – This is basically which redirect you wish to make.
 For 301 you can use ‘ permanent’ and for 302, ‘redirect’

-Here is an example of a Nginx redirect:
+Here is an example of an Nginx redirect:

 rewrite ^/old-url/$ http://newurl.com/ permanent;